-Since its creation at the end of 2009, AIF has looked for the best way to introduce in Angola a local One-Laptop-Per-Child (OLPC) strategy.
-To do so, we decided to start with a pilot project and found two schools interested in testing the XO and give a new learning tool to their pupils.
-Dom Bosco schools filled all our criteria, as they are based in poor areas where children do not have easy access to computers, they are open to new ideas and to cooperate with different sectors and, above all, they always try to give new opportunities to their pupils.
+Since its creation at the end of 2009, AIF has looked for the best way to introduce a local One-Laptop-Per-Child (OLPC) strategy in Angola.
+To do so, we started a pilot project and found two schools interested in testing the XO and offering a new learning tool to their students.
+Dom Bosco schools fulfilled all our criteria.
+The schools are based in underprivileged areas of Angola where computer access is not easily available.
+The school’s leadership was open to new ideas and to cooperate with different sectors and, above all, they were committed to giving new opportunities to their students.

 The AIF/Dom Bosco pilot project, which has been evaluated at the end of 2012, is on solid footing.
 An effective and extendable way to organize logistically the use of 350 Kamba Dyamis divided between 2 schools and 2 turns (morning and afternoon) for around 630 4th and 5th grade students was established.
 Entering the third year, the schools have doubled the total number of beneficiaries by integrating 3rd and 6th graders into this innovative methodology, which was invented by Nicolas Negroponte at MIT.

 Equally important, the Kamba Dyami project succeeded in building the capacity necessary to sustain the project in the long term.
 Teachers received instruction and were trained in seminars and on the job.
 The necessary hardware and software technicians were recruited, a server was installed and programmers engaged in building the educational content to adapt it to the schools' curricula.

 The AIF is specially proud that the very first OLPC manual in the portuguese language was created by Dom Bosco schools.